 Recommended Preparation: ELECT 630A.
-Grading: non graded.

 This course provides hands-on experience that will introduce students to the fundamentals of Industrial Robotics as well as Underwater Robotics.
 This is a hands-on class and students will learn how to program Omron Industrial Robots and how to pilot underwater robots.